HHS/simpler-grants-gov/documentation/decisions/adr/2023-10-16-email-marketing.md

 A Brand can be created under the existing Sendy account which allows users who subscribe through that form to be added to a separate list specific to Simpler.Grants.gov.
 This list will be distinct from the other lists within the Sendy account.

+6. For the long term solution, there are certain requirements and considerations that we should consider?
+- Currently when users unsubscribe, a script needs to be run to remove them from the list.
+We should consider a system that automatically updates the system.
+- The new platform should have an API that is robust enough to allow users to subscribe, unsubscribe, and check for existing users.

 ## Comparison Matrix